Platform

 Eligible Expenses

-Eligible expenses under the OITC include a broad range of R&D-related costs.
-Corporations can claim expenditures such as:
+Eligible expenses under the OITC include a range of R&D-related costs:

-• Salaries and Wages: Payments to employees directly involved in R&D activities.
+• Salaries and Wages: Compensation for employees directly involved in R&D activities.

-• Materials and Supplies: Costs of materials consumed or transformed in the R&D process.
+• Materials and Supplies: Costs for materials consumed or transformed during the R&D process.

-• Overhead Costs: Indirect costs directly attributable to R&D activities.
+• Overhead Costs: Proportional allocation of overhead directly attributable to R&D projects.

-For more detailed information on eligible expenses, please refer to the complete program guide.
+For a detailed list of eligible expenses, refer to the complete program guide.

 Ineligible Expenses

-Certain costs do not qualify for the OITC, such as:
+Certain expenses do not qualify for the OITC, including:

-• Marketing and Sales Expenses: Costs not directly related to R&D.
+• General administrative costs not directly related to R&D.

 Expense Documentation Requirements